octokit/webhooks.js/README.md

 In addition to these types, `@octokit/webhooks` exports 2 types specific to itself:

 Note that changes to the exported types are not considered breaking changes, as the changes will not impact production code, but only fail locally or during CI at build time.

+**⚠️ Caution ⚠️**: Webhooks Types are expected to be used with the [`strictNullChecks` option](https://www.typescriptlang.org/tsconfig#strictNullChecks) enabled in your `tsconfig`.
+If you don't have this option enabled, there's the possibility that you get `never` as the inferred type in some use cases.
+See [octokit/webhooks#395](https://github.com/octokit/webhooks/issues/395) for details.

 ### `EmitterWebhookEventName`